learn-co-curriculum/hypothesis_testing_seattle-chicago-ds/README.md

 We test a hypothesis by determining the chance of obtaining a sample statistic if the null hypothesis regarding the population parameter is true.

-> The goal of hypothesis testing is to make a decision about the value of a population parameter based on sample data.

 **Intuition**